-Project Approval Condition WstMP Section Cor nditio n 2, Schedule 7 2.
-Proponent shall ensure that the management plans required under this approval are pared in accordance with any relevant guidelines, and include: a) detailed baseline data; Section 5 b) a description of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 3 any relevant limits or performance measures/criteria; Sections 3.1 and 3.2 the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the project or any management measures; Section 6 c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; Sections 7, 8 and 9 d) a program to monitor and report on the: Sections 7, 8 and 10 impacts and environmental performance of the project; effectiveness of any management measures (see c above); e) a contingency plan to manage any unpredicted impacts and their consequences; Section 9 f) a program to investigate and implement ways to improve the environmental performance of the project over time; Section 10 g) a protocol for managing and reporting any; incidents; Section 11 complaints; Section 11 non-compliances with statutory requirements; and Section 11 exceedances of the impact assessment criteria and/or performance criteria; and Not applicable h) a protocol for periodic review of the plan.
+Project Approval Condition WstMP Section Co nditi on 2 of Schedule 7 2. e Proponent shall ensure that the management plans required under this proval are prepared in accordance with any relevant guidelines, and include: a) detailed baseline data; Section 5 b) a description of: the relevant statutory requirements (including any relevant approval, licence or lease conditions); Section 3 any relevant limits or performance measures/criteria; Not applicable the specific performance indicators that are proposed to be used to judge the performance of, or guide the implementation of, the project or any management measures; Section 6 c) a description of the measures that would be implemented to comply with the relevant statutory requirements, limits, or performance measures/criteria; Sections 7, 8 and 9 d) a program to monitor and report on the: Sections 7, 8 and 10 impacts and environmental performance of the project; effectiveness of any management measures (see c above); e) a contingency plan to manage any unpredicted impacts and their consequences; Section 9 f) a program to investigate and implement ways to improve the environmental performance of the project over time; Section 10 g) a protocol for managing and reporting any; • incidents; Section 11 • complaints; Section 11 non-compliances with statutory requirements; and Section 11 exceedances of the impact assessment criteria and/or performance criteria; and Not applicable h) a protocol for periodic review of the plan.
 Section 2